 - Consider filing a report with Judicial Affairs.
 You can reach them at (540) 654-1660.
 Within the University community, people who are sexually assaulted by a UMW student are encouraged to file.
 Offenders are in violation of UMW’s Sexual Misconduct Policy.
 You can meet with Dr. Ray Tuttle to discuss your options.

 - Consider seeking support.
 Talking with a trusted friend, relative, RA or a trained counselor who can assist you in taking care of yourself.
 It is important not to neglect the emotions you may be experiencing as a result of the assault.
 These people can provide you with the support and care you may need.
-Counseling and Psychological Services has counselors trained in issues related to sexual assault and trauma.
+The Talley Center for Counseling Services has counselors trained in issues related to sexual assault and trauma.
 The RCASA also provides individual and group counseling services.
-Counselors at CAPS can help link you with a counselor at CAPS or in the community.
+Counselors at the counseling center can help link you with a counselor at the counseling center or in the community.
 Please remember, if this happens to you, you are NOT alone and consider seeking out appropriate supports at this time.

-- Rememember your information will be kept confidential.
-In seeking support from RCASA or CAPS, you can feel assured that your personal information will be kept confidential.
-It is up to you if and when you may choose to “make a report” CAPS and RCASA are services in place to provide support to you, and you are in control of whether or not you choose to make a report to the police, or Judicial Affairs.
+- Remember your information will be kept confidential.
+In seeking support from RCASA or the counseling center, you can feel assured that your personal information will be kept confidential.
+It is up to you if and when you may choose to “make a report” the counseling center and RCASA are services in place to provide support to you, and you are in control of whether or not you choose to make a report to the police, or Judicial Affairs.
 However, if you choose to do this, we would be happy to assist you in this process.